 Your Dog’s First Day

-We do not do a “Temperament Test” ahead of time because dogs are continually monitored throughout their tenure with us to ensure a copacetic pack environment.
+We do not do a “Temperament Test” ahead of time as dogs are continually monitored throughout their tenure with us to ensure a copacetic pack environment.
 Behavioral issues not seen when a dog starts daycare may present weeks, months or even years later.
 Some dogs phase out of daycare as they mature.
 For the safety of all the dogs in our care, we reserve the right to suspend or expel dogs at our sole discretion.
 In an effort to remain as transparent as possible, verbal and/or written communication with regards to behavioral issues that transpire will be maintained with the owner.